Karen BishopPublic Health EducatorEnvironmental Health Assessment Programkaren.email@example.com

-The Climate and Public Health Program works to help Oregonians understand the potential health impacts of climate change and to promote healthy, resilient communities.
+The Climate and Health Program works to help Oregonians understand the potential health impacts of climate change and to promote healthy, resilient communities.

 Our primary goal is to prevent or reduce exposure to hazardous substances from industrial waste sites, unplanned releases of toxic substances and other sources of pollution present in Oregon's environment.